SreypokD/Saas_TodoList/server/README.md

 1. Subsitute Postgres credentials into .env.example and rename file to .env
 2. Create Tables in a Postgres Database based on commands found in /Database/schema.sql file
-3. Set any AUTH_SECRET you wish
+3. Set any
+ you wish
    <br/> <br/>

 ### Env Var